ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 ### Group

-This section describes the styleguide around the `group.yml` files.
+This section describes the style guide around the `group.yml` files.

 * All the above [YAML](manual/developer/04_style_guide:yaml) rules apply
 * A group should only contain rules that effect the same software or service